 I wondered: Would I have a ‘aha moment’ when we’d arrive in Newcastle?

-I recognised characteristic Haymarket (bus station) as we drove in to the city, but then I wondered how often had I travelled by bus while living here?
+I recognised characteristic Haymarket (bus station) as we drove into the city, but then I wondered how often had I travelled by bus while living here?
 I remembered; Not often…I used to walk the 2 miles to and from Uni.
-Today we’d done enough walking and with my little one was dead tired so we took the bus instead.
+Today we’d done enough walking, and my little one was dead tired, so we took the bus instead.
 Due to maintenance works – a detour- the bus didn’t stop at the usual stop.

 There was no aha moment until I was just a few yards from my old home.
 So much had changed in all those years.
 The vibe on Chillingham road seemed different.
 The take-away scene had changed dramatically.
 Now there were Sushi, Bao and protein bars….where was the good old chippy?

 When my ‘aha’ memory let me down that’s when I realised 20 years is a long time!

 While writing Colours of a Cultural Chameleon (which is all about travels and living abroad & partly a memoir) I had forgotten all about these college years and hadn’t added any England adventures to the book.
 However, now while writing this blog it’s been a wonderful walk down memory lane.
 I’ve been laughing out loud rereading old emails sent to family and friends back home telling them about the hassles & joys of my new overseas student life.